 Each year during registration of students and anytime during the school year, families may request an application for free and reduced meals.
+Parents are encouraged to apply for free and reduced meal assistance if there is a need.
 The application may be secured from any school office and filed with the office of the superintendent.
-Signup is also available through the Corporate website under the Parent pulldown menu.
-Parents are responsible for meals consumed prior to a free/reduced application being processed.
+Signup is also available through the Corporate website under the Parents portal.
+Parents are financially responsible for meals consumed prior to a free and reduced application being processed.